-- To create an innovative ecosystem for the promotion of scientific temperament. - To enrich the academics with state-of-the-art technology and innovation at par with the global standards. - To impart Skill-based training relevant to local and global needs. - To develop a well-groomed and empowered youth. - To nurture a socially responsible and value-driven generation.
+Vision: To make our youth the torch-bearer of knowledge, and to continue the rich legacy of imparting scientific education and groom them on an intellectual, social and humane platform.
+Mission: To create an innovative ecosystem for the promotion of scientific temperament.
+To enrich the academics with state-ofthe-art technology and innovation at par with the global standards.
+To impart Skill-based training relevant to local and global needs.
+To develop a well-groomed and empowered youth.
+To nurture a socially responsible and value-driven generation.
 The governance of the institution is in tune with its vision and mission and to achieve this, the Institution has well-defined structures of Governance, Leadership and Management.

-The following initiatives accomplish the vision and mission of the institution:

-- Curriculum & Pedagogical Excellence: Nurturing & Promoting Scientific temperament.

-- Academic Administration: Monitored by HOD and Principal.

-- Examination Reforms: Examination Management System.

-- Infrastructural Development & Maintenance

-- Collaboration / Partnering with Knowledge and skill Hubs:

-- Effective institutional governance:

-- Stakeholders Involvement:

-- Creating Institutional Brand Image:

-- Research & Development:

-- Social Outreach Programmes:

-- Monitoring and Evaluation: Employment:

-- Supporting Students from Disadvantaged Backgrounds:

-- Resource Mobilisation and Utilisation.

-- Environmental Concern through Sustainable Green Initiatives:
+The following initiatives accomplish the vision and mission of the institution: Curriculum & Pedagogical Excellence: Nurturing & Promoting Scientific temperament.
+Academic Administration: Monitored by HOD and Principal.
+Examination Reforms: Examination Management System.
+Infrastructural Development & Maintenance Collaboration / Partnering with Knowledge and skill Hubs: Effective institutional governance: Stakeholders Involvement: Creating Institutional Brand Image: Research & Development: Social Outreach Programmes: Monitoring and Evaluation: Employment: Supporting Students from Disadvantaged Backgrounds: Resource Mobilisation and Utilisation.
+Environmental Concern through Sustainable Green Initiatives:

 File Description Documents

-Upload any additional information View File
+Upload any additional information No File Uploaded

-Paste link for additional Information https://collegeholkar.org/pdfs/forcriteri a/6.1.1.pdf
+Paste link for additional Information Nil